-MacBook Won't Start: Causes and Solutions
+MacBook Won't Start or Won't Turn On: Causes and Solutions

 Water damage?
 Stop here!